mathfanatic9/projects/Handwritten Digits Classification using CNN/readme.md

-# Handwritten Digits Classification using CNN
+# Handwritten Digits Classification with ANN and CNN

-### Overview
+## Overview
+This project aims to classify handwritten digits using Artificial Neural Networks (ANN) and Convolutional Neural Networks (CNN) with the MNIST dataset.

+## Dataset
-This project involves the classification of handwritten digits using a Convolutional Neural Network (CNN) model.
-The model is trained and evaluated on the MNIST dataset, which consists of 60,000 training images and 10,000 test images of handwritten digits.
+The MNIST dataset contains 70,000 images of handwritten digits, each of 28x28 pixel resolution.
+The dataset is split into 60,000 training images and 10,000 test images.

-### Model Architecture
-The CNN model consists of an input layer, a convolutional layer with 30 filters of size 3x3, a max pooling layer, a flattening layer, and two dense layers.
-The final dense layer uses a sigmoid activation function to output the classification probabilities for each digit class.
+## Models
+- **ANN Model**: A simple neural network with one input layer, two hidden layers, and one output layer.
+- **CNN Model**: A convolutional neural network with convolutional layers, max pooling, and dense layers.

-### Training
+## Training
-The model is compiled with the Adam optimizer and sparse categorical crossentropy loss function.
-It is trained for 5 epochs, achieving an accuracy of approximately 99.49% on the training set.
+The models are trained using the training set with normalized pixel values ranging between 0 and 1.
+The ANN model is trained for 25 epochs, and the CNN model for 5 epochs.

-### Evaluation
+## Evaluation
+The models' performance is evaluated using the test set.
+The accuracy and loss metrics are plotted to assess the models' learning progress.

+## Results
-Upon evaluation on the test set, the model achieves an accuracy of 98.59%, demonstrating its effectiveness in classifying handwritten digits.
+The CNN model outperforms the ANN model, achieving an accuracy of over 98%, demonstrating its effectiveness in classifying handwritten digits.

-### Usage
-To use this model, ensure you have TensorFlow and Keras installed.
-Load the MNIST dataset, preprocess the data by normalizing and reshaping it, and then compile and fit the model as described in the code snippets provided.
+## Contributing
+Contributions to this project are welcome.
+Please fork the repository and submit a pull request.